Mellanox/hw_offload_api_examples/crc32_tester_descr.md

 ## Overview

 This example demostrates how to use CRC32 offload and zero-copy in simple storage protocol.
 Network messages and persistent data are protected by CRC32 signature.
-Data coming from network should be segmented into stide repeated blocks and some metadata is added.
+Data coming from network should be segmented into stide repeated blocks and metadata is added.

 ### Terminology

 UMR is a mechanism to alter the address translation properties of MKeys by posting Work Requests on SQs.

-UMR argument can contain, in addition to the buffers description list (aka scatter/gather entries or KLM), control blocks that extend memory management flexibility beyond banal address translation.
+UMR can contain, in addition to the buffers description list (aka scatter/gather entries or KLM), control blocks that extend memory management flexibility beyond banal address translation.
 "Strided Repeated Block"  allows to interleave elements of multiple arrays into a single cohesive array with a single command.
-MThe device supports user-level memory registration - converting multiple chunks of pre-registered memory to a single virtually-contiguous address space that can subsequently be used as a single virtually-contiguous memory buffer.
+The device supports user-level memory registration - converting multiple chunks of pre-registered memory to a single virtually-contiguous address space that can subsequently be used as a single virtually-contiguous memory buffer.

 ### UMR Programming Model